i0nics/parallel-web-server/README.md

 <h2 id='benchmark'>Siege Benchmark Results</h2>
 <img src='Benchmark.png'>
 <p> This program was benchmarked using Siege which is a multi-threaded http load testing and benchmarking utility.
 Siege was designed to let web developers measure the performance of their code under duress.
-The above table shows various performance statistics obtained from multiple 60 second tests as the number of concurrent clients which increases from 1 (light workload) to 256 (heavy workload).</p>
+The above table shows various performance statistics obtained from multiple 60 second tests as the number of concurrent clients increases from 1 (light workload) to 256 (heavy workload).</p>
 <h2 id='start'>Usage</h2>

 ```